ibm-cloud-docs/iaas-vpn/getting-started.md

 Now that the VPN access has been established, you can log in.

-1. To log into the SSL VPN, visit [vpn.softlayer.com](https://vpn.softlayer.com/) and select any of the login points.
+* For Window OS, you can use Internet Explorer to log into the SSL VPN by visiting [vpn.softlayer.com](https://vpn.softlayer.com/) and selecting any of the login points.
 You can use any VPN access point, and you are given the same access permissions to the private network in all the datacenters.
-* If you have trouble logging into one location, try another location.
+If you have trouble logging into one location, try another location.
 * Alternatively, you can log in using a standalone client SSL VPN.